nyorain/vvg/README.md

 ### Vulkan Vector Graphics

-__NOTE: currently not maintained (and not compiling), devlopement might be resumed in future though.
+__NOTE: currently not maintained (and not compiling).
-Lacks many important features to implement the nanovg interface correctly.
+Lacks many important features to implement the nanovg interface correctly and does not make efficient use of vulkan.
 Might only be useful to you as starting point if you want to implement something like this yourself.__

 vvg is a __[nanovg]__ backend using the [vulkan] api licensed under the __MIT License__.
 It offers 2 interfaces: